google/highway/g3doc/quick_reference.md

     whether both input mask elements were true.

 *   <code>M **AndNot**(M not_a, M b)</code>: returns mask of elements indicating
-    whether not_a is false and b is true.
+    whether `not_a` is false and `b` is true.

 *   <code>M **Or**(M a, M b)</code>: returns mask of elements indicating whether
     either input mask element was true.

 *   <code>M **Xor**(M a, M b)</code>: returns mask of elements indicating
     whether exactly one input mask element was true.

+*   <code>M **ExclusiveNeither**(M a, M b)</code>: returns mask of elements
+    indicating `a` is false and `b` is false.
+Undefined if both are true.
+We choose not to provide NotOr/NotXor because x86 and SVE only define one of these operations.
+This op is for situations where the inputs are known to be mutually exclusive.

 #### Compress